open-power/hostboot/src/usr/secureboot/ext/README.md

     * Get Key Clear Request Information:

-      * For OpenPOWER/BMC systems: Read IPMI sensor and map to ATTR_KEY_CLEAR_REQUEST
+      * For OpenPOWER/BMC systems: Read PLDM BIOS attribute and map to ATTR_KEY_CLEAR_REQUEST

       * For FSP-based systems: Read ATTR_KEY_CLEAR_REQUEST which should have been set by the FSP when the ASMI menu was set at standby